 However, if we heed the voice of the Spirit, and ask Him to reveal to us what we must do in every given situation, He will mostly, if not always, lead us to the truth of the Bible, which we must then obey.
 But we must be on our guard even when reminded of Bible verses, because the devil knows the Scriptures very well.
-He even quoted Scriptures out of context to Jesus in the wilderness to prey on His human needs such as hunger, (Mt.
+He even quoted Scriptures out of context to Jesus in the wilderness to prey on His human need such as hunger, (Mt.
 4:6-8.)
 Knowledge (of the Scriptures especially,) applied uncontextually and without Godly love, Holy Spirit leading, wisdom, (and the motivation to save, deliver, heal, restore, and protect the innocent,) even though it might be the truth, can be a destructive weapon in the hand of the devil.

 DOES GOD ONLY USE ‘LEARNED’ AND ‘CHURCH ORDAINED’ PROPHETS?'